oronymzy/tips/docs/glossry.md

 A [program](https://en.wikipedia.org/wiki/Computer_program) is a set of data that consists of a series of coded software instructions to control the operation of a computer or other machine.[^datumdef2] Physical [computer memory](https://en.wikipedia.org/wiki/Computer_memory) elements consist of an address and a byte/word of data storage.
 Digital data are often stored in [relational databases](https://en.wikipedia.org/wiki/RDBMS), like [tables](https://en.wikipedia.org/wiki/Table_(database)) or SQL databases, and can generally be represented as abstract key/value pairs.
 Data can be organized in many different types of [data structures](https://en.wikipedia.org/wiki/Data_structures), including arrays, [graphs](https://en.wikipedia.org/wiki/Graph_(data_structure)), and [objects](https://en.wikipedia.org/wiki/Object_(computer_science)).
 Data structures can store data of many different [types](#datatypedef), including [numbers](https://en.wikipedia.org/wiki/Floating_point), [strings](https://en.wikipedia.org/wiki/String_(computer_science)) and even other [data structures](https://en.wikipedia.org/wiki/Recursive_type).
 Data pass in and out of computers via [peripheral devices](https://en.wikipedia.org/wiki/Peripheral).
 The total amount of digital data in 2007 was estimated to be 281 billion [gigabytes](https://en.wikipedia.org/wiki/Gigabytes) (= 281 [exabytes](https://en.wikipedia.org/wiki/Exabytes)).[^datumdef3] [^datumdef4] [Digital data](https://en.wikipedia.org/wiki/Digital_data) comes in these three states: [data at rest](https://en.wikipedia.org/wiki/Data_at_rest), [data in transit](https://en.wikipedia.org/wiki/Data_in_transit) and [data in use](https://en.wikipedia.org/wiki/Data_in_use). [^datumdef-note1]

+**declaration** {: #declarationdef }
+: count noun
+: A [language construct](https://en.wikipedia.org/wiki/Language_construct) that specifies properties of an [identifier](https://en.wikipedia.org/wiki/Identifier_(computer_programming)), declaring its meaning.[^declarationdef1] Declarations are most commonly used for [subroutines](https://en.wikipedia.org/wiki/Subroutine), [variables](https://en.wikipedia.org/wiki/Variable_(computer_science)), [constants](#constantdef), and [classes](https://en.wikipedia.org/wiki/Class_(computer_programming)), but can also be used for other entities such as enumerations and type definitions.[^declarationdef1] Beyond the name (the identifier itself) and the kind of entity (function, variable, etc.), declarations typically specify the [data type](#datatypedef) for variables and constants, or the [type signature](https://en.wikipedia.org/wiki/Type_signature) for subroutines.
+Types may also include dimensions, such as for arrays.
+A declaration is used to announce the existence of the entity to the [compiler](https://en.wikipedia.org/wiki/Compiler); this is important in those [strongly typed](https://en.wikipedia.org/wiki/Strongly_typed) languages that require functions, variables, and constants, and their types to be specified with a declaration before use, and is used in [forward declaration](https://en.wikipedia.org/wiki/Forward_declaration).[^declarationdef2] The term "declaration" is frequently contrasted with the term "definition",[^declarationdef1] but meaning and usage varies significantly between programming languages.[^declarationdef-note1]

 **decrement** {: #decrementdef }
 : verb
 : To decrease in [value](#valuedef) by a basic quantity unit, especially by 1.[^decrementdef-note1]